-Chinese-Canadian writer Fiona Tinwei Lam was born in Scotland in 1964 but raised in Vancouver, British Columbia.
+Chinese-Canadian writer Fiona Tinwei Lam was born in Scotland but raised in Vancouver, British Columbia.
 She holds an LL.B. from Queen’s University, an LL.M. from the University of Toronto, and a MFA in creative writing from the University of British Columbia.
 Her LL.M. thesis completed in 1994 is entitled: The Pursuit of Cultural Homogeneity and Social Cohesion in Immigration and Naturalization Policy: The Example of the Chinese in Canada.
 Lam continues to live in Vancouver.
 She teaches at Simon Fraser University in the Continuing Studies Dept. Her writing has been widely anthologized.
 Lam co-edited Love Me True: Writers Reflect on the Ins, Outs, Ups and Downs of Marriage (Caitlin Press, 2018).

 Enter the Chrysanthemum